-Committee vacancies will be advertised annually and so any members wishing to get more actively involved should look out for details of these between July and September each year.
+Committee vacancies will be advertised annually and so any members wishing to get more actively involved should look out for details of these or contact the committee to register their interest.

 Sarah is a specialist physiotherapist working in the Neuromuscular Team at the Royal Hospital for Children, Glasgow.
 She graduated from Glasgow Caledonian University in 2006, worked in a District General Hospital for three years and moved into paediatrics in 2009.
 The Neuromuscular physiotherapist post was new to RHC Glasgow and since joining the service in 2011, Sarah has worked to develop the role and in addition to clinical work is contributing to research.

 She joined the APCP Neuromuscular Committee in January 2016.

 Clare graduated in Edinburgh in 1982 and has worked at the Royal Hospital for Sick Children since 1985.
 She’s been community based for over 20 years and started the new post of Neuromuscular Specialist in August 2016.
 She provides clinical lead for the Neuromuscular Service at RHSC and in the community in the Lothian’s and works with colleagues in Fife and the Scottish Borders.
 She’s on the Steering and Paediatric Sub-Group of the Scottish Muscle Network and links with her physiotherapy counterparts in Glasgow and Highland region to promote best practise in the treatment of children and young people with neuromuscular conditions in Scotland